kentan522/FEM-truss/README.md

 # FEM-truss
-Finite element analysis on the collapse mechanism of a truss using object-oriented programming on MATLAB (university coursework).
+Finite element analysis on the collapse mechanism of a truss using object-oriented programming on MATLAB.

 The TRUSS.m file represents the truss class that can be used to generate an instance of a truss object.